prakash-purswani/SFDX/pull_request_template.md

 Please fill the below checklist as per the contents of the Pull Request.
 Mark "Not Applicable" as needed.

-Deliverable Name (Enter JIRA Story Numbers - comma separated) :
+Deliverable Name (Enter JIRA Story Numbers - comma separated):

-Deliverable Owner (Developer Sanofi Email Address) :
+Deliverable Owner (Developer Sanofi Email Address):

-Deliverable Type :
+Deliverable Type

 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality) Deliverable Complexity:
+- [ ] New feature (non-breaking change which adds functionality)

+Deliverable Complexity

 - [ ] LOW
 - [ ] MEDIUM
 - [ ] HIGH

-Reviewer:
+Reviewer(s)

 - [ ] Anukriti Agrawal
 - [ ] Bhawna Agrawal

-# Review Bypassed:
+# Review Bypassed

 [ ] Review Bypassed

-Justification :
+Justification:

-# Testing Checklist:
+## Testing Checklist

 - [ ] Unit testing document is attached
 - [ ] Positive / Negative testing done
 - [ ] Not Applicable

-Additional comments :
+Additional comments:

-# Configuration Checklist:
+## Configuration Checklist:

 - [ ] Sanofi Naming conventions followed for Fields/Objects/Flows/Validation Rules, etc.  - (LINK TO BE ADDED)
 - [ ] Profiles do not include any FLS or CRUD permissions, most of the permissions are part of the Permission Sets.